czerwonk/hakanai/docs/CUSTOMIZATION.md

 ## Security Notes

-- Override directory should be read-only for the hakanai process
+- Custom directory should be read-only for the hakanai process
 - Only files with whitelisted names are loaded
 - File contents are not validated - ensure CSS/SVG are safe
 - Assets are cached permanently until server restart